 A lot of intelligent people I knew from Princeton are in the financial industry.
 I realized in my early 20's that these were not people you want to try to outsmart.
 Humility is a better trait than arrogance when it comes to finance.

-Today I live in Burlington, VT (aka BTV) with my wife and 4 children who attend Burlington public schools.
+Today I live in Burlington, VT (aka BTV) with my wife and 4 children.
 We love it here and plan to stay in the area for a long time.
 In the seven minutes a week when I am not working or taking care of my kids I read, run, downhill ski, and play my cello (Dvorak Cello Concerto, 1st Movement is my favorite.
 Boccherini's not bad.
 Haydn - whew, that's serious stuff.).
 Not necessarily in that order, and certainly not at the same time.

 I am a registered Investment Advisor Representative and I hold a Series 65 securities license.

 Over my time working with hundreds of clients, I've learned that behavioral error is more significant than I assumed years ago.
 Due to behavior, I do not think most Americans will reach the returns of the U.S. equity markets.
 And if behavior is not the culprit, the fees most people are paying almost mathematically guarantee they will not.

 Whether they do or don't, the process is stressful for most people - they are looking for some form of certainty, and instead they have stock tickers flashing at them, creating endless anxiety.
 We try to focus away from markets and toward cash flows.
 We believe this approach is rare but wonderful for clients.